Wednesday, May 14, 2025

 Sis Catherine."

-Len also sent out the Old News That's Still Fresh in August to pastors, elders, disciples, and laborers in the harvest in North America, Europe, Africa, Asia, and Australia.
+Len also sent out the Old News That's Still Fresh in April to pastors, elders, disciples, and laborers in the harvest in North America, Europe, Africa, Asia, and Australia.
 We encourage you to read it also.

 In closing, we have much to praise God for, and many opportunities for you to join us in prayer.